nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 # ION Quick Start Guide

+**IMPORTANT NOTE ON DUAL-STACK IPv4/IPv6 NETWORKING (ION 4.1.4-b.1 and later)**: The dual-stack IPv4/IPv6 capability will automatically use the network address family returned by hostname resolution.
+Most operating systems return IPv6 addresses first when available, and ION's network stack will use the first entry returned.
+If a host is not properly configured for the returned address family, this may cause network address family conflicts, resulting in connection failures for TCP, UDP, and LTPCLA (which runs over UDP).
+The most reliable approach is to use explicit IP addresses if known.
+If using hostnames, ensure all hosts resolve to the correct address family as the first entry in DNS resolution.

 - [ION Quick Start Guide](#ion-quick-start-guide)
   - [Installing ION on Linux, MacOS, Solaris](#installing-ion-on-linux-macos-solaris)
     - [Build ION 4.1.3 (and earlier versions) without actual cipher suite](#build-ion-413-and-earlier-versions-without-actual-cipher-suite)